stevej2608/solid-realworld/README.md

 - [X] Rationalised code and added extensive comments

-### realworld

-This project is a solid.js implementation of the canonical [realworld] project.
+The canonical [realworld] project links.

 * The reference demo for the project [demo.realworld.io]
 * The demo source [angularjs-realworld-example-app]